v-rajagt/IntuneDocs/intune/configuration/ios-device-features-settings.md

   - **Specific websites only** (for the Safari web browser only): These URLs are added to the Safari browser’s bookmarks.
 The user is **only** allowed to visit these sites; no other sites can be opened.
 Use this option only if you know the exact list of URLs that users can access.

     - **URL**: Enter the URL of the website you want to allow.
 For example, enter `https://www.contoso.com`.
+    Add a note because the Bookmark Path setting is not functioning as it used to due to Apple's change: Please keep in mind that for the Bookmark path setting, all bookmarks will go into one "Approved Sites" folder instead of the specified bookmark path.
+This is due to an Apple change.
     - **Bookmark Path**: Enter the path to store the bookmark.
 For example, enter `/Contoso/Business Apps`.
 If you don't add a path, the bookmark is added to the default bookmark folder on the device.
     - **Title**: Enter a descriptive title for the bookmark.